-When compared to other types of commercial properties, the storage industry has an inherently low environmental impact given low daily activity levels.
-Strategically, we offer a mix of square footage that is non-climate controlled and climate controlled, with non-climate controlled space having minimal ecological affect.
-For our properties that provide climate controlled storage, we hold inside temperatures at moderate levels which safeguard contents while minimizing energy required to heat or cool the space.
-Operationally, water usage is very low and minimal daily client activity helps to limit the carbon footprint within our communities.
+Strategically, we offer a mix of square footage that is non-climate controlled and climate controlled, with non-climate controlled space having minimal environmental affect.
+For our properties that offer climate controlled storage, we regulate inside temperatures at moderate levels to safeguard contents while minimizing energy required for heating or cooling.
+Operationally, water usage is very low, and minimal daily client activity contributes to limiting our carbon footprint within our communities.